gsmith257-cyber/better-sliver/README.md

 Welcome to Better-Sliver, a fork of the Sliver project.
 This fork is intended to be a community-driven effort to improve the Sliver project.
 The goal is to make Sliver less detectable by adding more features, changing default fingerprints, and adding more obfuscation options.
 This fork is not intended to be a replacement for Sliver, but rather a place to experiment with new ideas and features.
 If you have an idea for a feature, please open an issue or a pull request.

 **There are current issues with the sleepmask feature.
-Working on fixing now**
+Sleepmask is not likely to happen due to go routines**

 ## Usage